unified-doc/unified-doc/packages/unified-doc/readme.md

 Easily return file data in for supported extensions (e.g. `.html`, `.txt`).
 If an extension is not provided, the source file is returned.

 The supported file extensions and behaviors are:
-- `null`: returns the source file without modification.
+- `undefined`: returns the source file without modification.
 - `.html`: returns the compiled `html` in a `.html` file.
 - `.txt`: returns the `textContent` in a `.txt` file.